mtacker/execute-immediate-from/README.md

 ## Logging question

-I need at least basic logging with this EXECUTE IMMEDIATE FROM approach -both fail & success. i get a decent clue most times where to look on a failure. but successes (especially nested EIF calls) all i get is the name of the last step that succeeded.
+I need at least basic logging with this EXECUTE IMMEDIATE FROM approach -both fail & success.
+I get a good clue most times where to look on a failure.
+But successes (especially nested EIF calls) all I get is the name of the last step that succeeded.

-Maybe Snowflake Trail? i have not had a chance to see if that gives me anyrhing useful in this case.
+Maybe Snowflake Trail?
+I have not had a chance to see if that gives me anything useful in this case.

 Thanks for the assist and any comments about any of this!
 Especially about my overall approach!